Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 Sometimes we want to limit the resources of a given image, it might fit a scenario in which is needed to measure the application performance, or, in an environment with constrained resources.

-docker-compose offer two properties for that, mem_limit and cpus. mem_limit is a hard limit, meaning the container will not try to consume more memory even if available.
+docker-compose offers two properties for that, mem_limit and cpus. mem_limit is a hard limit, meaning the container will not try to consume more memory even if available.
 On the other hand, the cpus is based on the cores that the machine has.

 version: '2'